NEW: An individual close to Ariana Grande says photos claiming to show her are "completely fake"

 Online posts purport to show nude photographs of actress Jennifer Lawrence

 Her publicist says it's a "flagrant violation of privacy" and authorities have been notified

 A publicist for Jennifer Lawrence slammed the appearance of nude photographs of the Oscar-winning actress online Sunday as a “flagrant violation of privacy.”

 A hacker’s leak of nude photos of Jennifer Lawrence and other female celebrities is now a case for the FBI.

 Posts on 4chan, Reddit, Twitter and Tumblr claim to include nude photographs of Lawrence, who won an Academy Award last year for her role in “Silver Linings Playbook.”

-"To those of you looking at photos I took with my husband years ago in the privacy of our home, hope you feel great about yourselves," actress Mary E. Winstead wrote.
+“To those of you looking at photos I took with my husband years ago in the privacy of our home, hope you feel great about yourselves,” actress Mary Elizabeth Winstead wrote.

 “Knowing those photos were deleted long ago, I can only imagine the creepy effort that went into this.
 Feeling for everyone who got hacked.”

 Photos claiming to show Ariana Grande are “completely fake,” someone close to the singer said.
 Justice said pictures purporting to be of her are not real, either.